jayelm/gisting/README.md

 LLaMA-7B experiments expect a folder called `llama-7b` in the root directory with model weights and tokenizer.

+### Setup Weights & Biases (training only)

+If you'd like to train models (not just use them), set up a [Weights & Biases account](https://wandb.ai/) for experiment logging, and replace my username with yours in the `wandb.entity` field of `src/conf/config.yaml` [here](https://github.com/jayelm/gisting/blob/main/src/conf/config.yaml#L22).

 ## Demo + Checkpoints